Project Settings for Data Collection

 BTField can also perform real-time uxo tracking if the user creates an inversion configuration with the “UXO tracking” option checked.
 This provides a robust way of tracking uxo in real-time since full inversions are continually being performed on the incoming data.
 An example of an inversion configuration with uxo tracking enabled is shown below:

 Note that the inversion configuration we are using for uxo tracking in this example is using the unfiltered (unfilt) data as input, allowing the inversion to proceed as soon as the data arrives.
-Therefore, a background needs to be selected first.
-Once a new line is started, use the Pick and Set Background tool to set the background:
+To support this, a Subtract BG function must be inserted in the Real-Time flow first as shown here:

 Now the “uxo” checkbox can be switched on in the upper left corner of the Grid View:

-Here is an example of the uxo tracking switched on as it continually inverts the most recently consumed data: The white circle in the screenshot below indicates an item detected at 0.1 m above the ground (in this case, a test item resting on the ground surface).
-In the upper right corner, you can see that BTField is inverting the current location with a 0.83 correlation (recall the threshold for showing the white dot was set at 0.78 in the inversion configuration).
-The white dot will keep displaying over the detected location as long as the platform is near the item.
+Here is an example of the uxo tracking switched on as it continually inverts the most recently consumed data: The black circle in the screenshot below indicates the detected depth below ground.
+The operator clicks the ‘bg’ button first to acquire a background, and then checks the ‘uxo’ checkbox to turn on the tracking.
+The black dot will keep displaying over the detected location as long as the platform is near the item and the data fit exceeds the set threshold.
 Once the platform moves completely past the item, the track will be dropped.

 Switching between DAQ Modes